mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ## Getting started
 ### Autocorrelation
-Before we can start building ARIMA models or even cover the assumptions, we need to mention a crucial topic in forecasting models: [**autocorrelation**](https://en.wikipedia.org/wiki/Autocorrelation).
-Autocorrelation is the correlation of values of a time series with **lagged** values.
-Here's what a typical autocorrelation plot looks like.
+Before we can start building ARIMA models or even cover the assumptions, we need to mention a crucial topic: [**autocorrelation**](https://en.wikipedia.org/wiki/Autocorrelation).
+Autocorrelation literally means "self-correlation": it is the correlation of a time series' values with earlier values, or **lags**.
+Here's what typical autocorrelation plots look like.

 <img src="{{  site.baseurl  }}/images/statistics/arima/autocorrelation.png">

+We construct these plots by calculating the correlation of each value ($y_t$) with the value from one time step ago ($y_{t-1}$), two steps ago ($y_{t-2}$), three ($y_{t-3}$), and so on.
+The correlation at lag zero is always 1: $y_t$ better be perfectly correlated with $y_t$, or something's wrong.
+For the remaining lags, we focus on whether they fall within the shaded confidence envelope on the plot: when the autocorrelation at this lag is within the envelope, that means the values aren't significantly correlated.

 ### Model assumptions